 \subsection{Training}

-We first pretrain ANTIQA on 110k text crops without MOS scores using OCR confidence scores from PP-OCRv5 model mapped to the MOS range.
+We first pretrain ANTIQA on 110k text crops without MOS scores using OCR confidence scores from the PP-OCRv5 model mapped to the MOS range.
 The OCR confidence\(\rightarrow\)MOS mapping is computed via neural optimal transport~\cite{korotin2022neural}, aligning the proxy-score distribution to the MOS distribution while preserving monotonicity in practice.
-To compute the mapping function we used only the training part of the TIQA-Crops.
+To compute the mapping function we used only the training split of the TIQA-Crops.
 These 110k crops are disjoint (by image ID) from the 10k MOS-labeled crops.
-We then finetune on 10,000 MOS-labeled crops from TIQA-Crops dataset with a mixed objective combining MSE and pairwise ordering: $\mathcal{L}=\mathcal{L}_{\mathrm{MSE}}+\lambda\,\mathcal{L}_{\mathrm{rank}}$, where $\mathcal{L}_{\mathrm{rank}}$ is:
+We then finetune on 10,000 MOS-labeled crops from TIQA-Crops dataset with a mixed objective combining MSE and pairwise ordering: $\mathcal{L}=\mathcal{L}_{\mathrm{MSE}}+\lambda\,\mathcal{L}_{\mathrm{rank}}$:

 where $y$ denotes MOS value, $\hat{y}$ is predicted score, and $|B|$ is the size of a mini-batch.
 This encourages both calibrated scores and correct relative preferences, matching correlation-based evaluation.
-Architecture and training details for ANTIQA are provided in Appendix~\ref{app:impl:arch}.
-We ablate ANTIQA’s design choices in Appendix~\ref{app:results:ablations}.
+Architecture, training details and an ablation study for ANTIQA’s design choices are provided in Appendix~\ref{app:results}.